uripaz9/mySite/README.md

 ## Go to Production
 To publish your local code changes, do the following:
-Push your local code changes to origin/main.
+1. <code>push</code> your local code changes to origin/main.
 Note that the Editor is tied to the main branch, and updates with the latest code change pushed to origin/main.
+2. In order to publish your changes you have 2 alternatives:
+a.
 Run ‘velo publish’ CLI command to publish the latest commit in origin master, and the editor UI version stated as part of this commit.
-Alternatively, you can click Publish in the Online Editor.
+b.
+Click Publish in the Online Editor.
 Note that clicking Publish in the Online Editor publishes the latest Editor X UI version, along with the latest code changes in the origin/main branch.

   ```js
 velo publish